German-BioImaging/dtqueries/index.md

 * Direct linked-data validation and enrichment using [Shape Expressions](https://shex.io)
 * Federated querying of linked data where the data is hosted on multiple sources.
 * Direct download of linked data from the sources.
+* Example queries on a revived linked-tcga SPARQL endpoints.

 ## Impressum